bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/api/epm.md

 This document is part of the original drafts for ingest management documentation in `docs/ingest_manager` and may be outdated.
 Overall documentation of Ingest Management is now maintained in the `elastic/stack-docs` repository.

-# HyperSec Package Manager API
+# Elastic Package Manager API

 The Package Manager offers an API.
 Here an example on how they can be used.